Posted on Leave a comment

 The figures walking with me

-I have a private way of reading my own identity through these archetypes.
+Looking at my own identity through these archetypes.

 And I read my wife as the Star, representing quiet guidance, promise without noise, the steady light that doesn’t demand anything from you except that you keep going.